tadas-subonis/dev-tasubo-com-blog/_posts/2022-07-31-crash-course-domain-driven-design.md

  - simple and clearly named commands and queries
  - whenever you can, you return the domain object itself
  - it should (almost) always return the aggregate root so the consistency is guaranteed
- - you should only save the entity at aggregate root level
+ - you should only save the entity at the aggregate root level

-The technical details how is that implemented is quite irrelevant as long as it works and you have integration tests to prove that.
+The technical details of how is that implemented are quite irrelevant as long as it works and you have integration tests to prove that.

-More experienced developers will even realize that you could implement extremely simple persistence layers via this pattern just using key-value stores that support range query.
+More experienced developers will even realize that you could implement extremely simple persistence layers via this pattern just by using key-value stores that support range queries.
 Redis could be your next database of choice if you are tired of fighting your usual ORM.

 ## Services

 *Service* is like an entry point to some business process.
-If it's not clear how to kick off some business-related commands/process then it should probably go to the Service.
+If it's not clear how to kick off some business-related commands/processes then it should probably go to the Service.

 Please do not mistake services with [Transactional Script](https://martinfowler.com/eaaCatalog/transactionScript.html) which could quickly lead to an [anemic domain model](https://martinfowler.com/bliki/AnemicDomainModel.html).

-It most cases services are going to be quite simple and they are going to do a mix of the following:
+In most cases services are going to be quite simple and they are going to do a mix of the following:
  - they will be called from HTTP API
  - they will call other Services that they depend on
  - they will load and save entities/aggregates with the help of Repositories